royfrancis/pophelper/README.md

 install_github('royfrancis/pophelper',ref="v104")
 ```
 __Web App__
-An online version of pophelper is now temporarily available [here](http://www.roymfrancis.com:3838/roy/structure/).
+An online version of pophelper is now available [here](http://www.pophelper.com).
 The app is currently in beta testing.
 Please let me know if you run into issues.

 ## List of Functions